 Queen Mary University of London is proud to offer a five-year Bachelor of Medicine, Bachelor of Surgery (MBBS) programme taught on the Mediterranean islands of Malta.
-The MBBS is taught by Barts and The London School of Medicine and Dentistry, a faculty of Queen Mary, a member of the Russell Group of leading research-led UK universities.
+The MBBS is taught by Queen Mary's Faculty of Medicine and Dentistry, a member of the Russell Group of leading research-led UK universities.

 The programme has been designed to provide students with the medical knowledge, clinical skills and professional attitudes required to become a competent Foundation Year (FY1) Doctor.
 Our spiral curriculum is taught in a series of modules based on body systems which, in turn, encompass various scientific and medical themes.
 The curriculum is integrated, and problem- and systems-based, and promotes early patient contact and clinical skills.
 The programme is very similar to the MBBS London programme in terms of its content, method of delivery and selection criteria.